3674 Peel Street

 Professor Dedek holds a doctoral degree from the University of Bonn, Germany, an LL.M. degree from Harvard Law School, and two German ‘State Examinations in Law.’

-He is co-editor-in-chief of the American Journal of Comparative Law, together with Professor Franz Werro of the Georgetown University Law Center.
+He is co-editor-in-chief of the American Journal of Comparative Law.
 He regularly teaches, as professeur associé, seminars at the University Lausanne in Switzerland.
 He has been an invited Fellow at the interdisciplinary Käte Hamburger Institute of Advanced Studies at the University of Bonn, Germany, and at the Max-Planck-Institute for Comparative and International Private Lawin Hamburg, Germany.
-He is an elected Associate Member of the International Academy of Comparative Law and a Fellow of the European Law Institute.
+He is an elected Titular Member of the International Academy of Comparative Law and a Fellow of the European Law Institute.